 A highly qualified nurse monitors vital signs during each phase.

-The program also includes education and counseling by dieticians, physicians, occupational therapists, nurses and other health professionals, to help patients make lifestyle changes, manage a their diet properly, understand their medications, reduce stress, stop smoking, and return to sexual activity and other leisure interests.
+The program also includes education and counseling by dieticians, physicians, occupational therapists, nurses and other health professionals, to help patients make lifestyle changes, manage their diet properly, understand their medications, reduce stress, stop smoking, and return to sexual activity and other leisure interests.
 Additionally, the patient is taught how to monitor his or her own vital signs and how to stay within exercise limits.

 Patients not only participate in group activities, but also receive individualized attention to meet the needs of each person.
 Patient can also participate in independent, but supervised, exercise programs with other cardiac patients, once telemetry is no longer needed and the patient is proficient at monitoring their own vital signs.

 A registered nurse, who is trained in telemetry and advanced life support, and has worked with many patients experiencing cardiac problems, coordinates the program.
 An exercise physiologist, who is trained in exercise and has expertise in neuro-muscular problems and muscle strengthening, creates and follows patients through their exercise program.
-The staff is friendly, patient oriented, and strive to make patients feel as comfortable as possible.
+The staff is friendly, patient oriented, and strive to make patients feel comfortable as possible.
 Many members of the patient care staff are bilingual in Spanish, English and Chinese.

 Physicians are involved in their patient’s care throughout the program.
 They may consult directly with the Medical Director of the program at any time regarding their patient's care.